 Jamil Norman

-Dr. Jamil Norman has over sixteen years of experience as a registered nurse and twelve years in higher education.
-Her areas of expertise include nursing research and women’s health nursing.
-Dr. Norman earned her BSN at the University of Central Arkansas, her MSN from Grambling State University, and her PhD in Nursing from the University of Texas at Tyler.
-Dr. Norman is a core faculty member in the RN to BSN Program and teaches Foundations of Nursing Research and Topics in Clinical Nursing.
+Dr. Jamil Norman is the Tempo Academic Program Coordinator for the RN to BSN Program at Walden University.
+She is a Certified Nurse Educator and has over twenty years of experience as a registered nurse and over fifteen years in higher education.
+Dr. Norman earned her BSN from the University of Central Arkansas, her MSN from Grambling State University, and her PhD in Nursing from the University of Texas at Tyler.

 Courses Taught